-Local anesthesia is used for every patient for every procedure that could cause pain or discomfort.
-Using a topical and/or injected anesthetic, we target only the specific area that will be affected.
-Local anesthesia does not affect your body overall, and you can safely drive home, but you should expect some numbness and perhaps drooling to continue for a few hours after the procedure.
+Local anesthesia is used prior to any procedure that could cause pain or discomfort.
+As its name suggests, local anesthesia is a topical or injected anesthetic that only affects the area where we will be working.
+You can safely drive home, but numbness and drooling may continue for a few hours after the procedure.

-Nitrous oxide, or laughing gas, is a mild inhaled sedative distributed through a mask over the nose.
-Your dentist can precisely adjust the blend of nitrogen and oxygen to meet your needs, and if you ever feel overwhelmed by the sensations, you can simply remove the mask.
-Most patients report a feeling of deep relaxation, some giddiness or lightheadedness, and a heavy sensation in the arms and legs.
-Nitrous oxide wears off quickly, allowing you to safely drive home.
+Nitrous oxide, or laughing gas, is a mild sedative inhaled through a mask over the nose.
+We can adjust the blend of nitrogen and oxygen and if you feel overwhelmed by the sensations, you can simply remove the mask and the sedation will quickly wear off.
+Most patients report a feeling of deep relaxation, lightheadedness, and a heavy sensation in the limbs.

 Conscious Oral Sedation

-Conscious oral sedation simply means taking a prescribed anti-anxiety medication before your procedure begins.
-You will likely feel relaxed and sleepy, and may even fall asleep.
-You will not be unconscious, and can be easily roused.
-However, the effects can linger for a few hours, so you must have someone drive you home from your appointment.
+Conscious oral sedation involves taking a prescribed anti-anxiety medication before your visit.
+You will likely feel relaxed and may even fall asleep, but you will not be unconscious during your procedure.
+The effects can continue for a few hours, so you will need to arrange for someone to drive to your appointment and to drive you home after your appointment.

 IV Sedation and General Anesthesia

-IV sedation and general anesthesia are two sides of the same coin.
-IV sedation induces a sort of twilight sleep, in which you may feel loopy and out of it, and will likely doze off.
-General anesthesia renders you unconscious for the duration of the procedure.
-Both are considered a higher level of sedation, appropriate for those with severe dental phobias and certain special needs.
-If you need or desire this type of sedation, your dentist will provide detailed instructions for the day of your visit.
+IV sedation induces a sort of twilight sleep; you may feel loopy and out of it, and will likely sleep without completely losing consciousness.
+General anesthesia, in contrast, renders you unconscious for the duration of the procedure.
+Both are higher levels of sedation, appropriate only for patients with severe dental phobias, special needs, or who need extensive dental work.
+If you require this type of sedation, your dentist will provide you with detailed instructions prior to your procedure.

 Questions?
 Call 240-813-9111 to learn more and schedule your appointment.